zhangchiqing/bluebird-promisell/tutorials/functional-async-programming.md

 // Photo :)
 ```

 OK, works.
 It's a good start.
-But we’re not done yet: let's see some change from requirement.
+But we’re not done yet: let's look at something more complicated.

 **Making async calls in parallel**
 ----------------------------